-More than 15 million people visit the state parks each year.
-The state parks system employs about 400, and nearly 200 of those are park rangers and park superintendents who are commissioned law enforcement officers.
+More than 19 million people visit the state parks each year.
+The state parks system employs about 480, and over 200 of those are park rangers and park superintendents who are commissioned law enforcement officers.

 Environmental education is also a hallmark of North Carolina state parks.
 Each park offers free interpretive programs by rangers on a regular basis that explore the marvels of that park's resources.
 The system also has exhibit specialists, naturalists and interpretive specialists that expand opportunities for education.

 Research and natural resource protection are other important facets of the state parks.
 There are biologists on staff and frequent joint projects with universities and conservation organizations that expand knowledge about conservation.

 The state parks system also manages several state natural areas.
 Many of these are representative samples of the state's great diversity of resources and fragile ecological systems.
 Some of these state natural areas offer public facilities and interpretive programs.
 (Those are listed in our parks directory.)

 Conservation, recreation and education are what North Carolina state parks are all about.
 A visit to any of them can show you why they're Naturally Wonderful.

 The State Parks Act of 1987 lists six types of units included in the NC State Parks System.
 View the Components to learn more about the different types of park units and the size of the North Carolina State Parks system.